-Oro Province has an almost unique mixture of awe inspiring scenery, dramatic wartime history and strong village culture that really makes you want to go deeper in to what the area has to offer.
+Oro Province Overview… This area of Papua New Guinea is quite special.
+It enjoys an almost unique mixture of awe inspiring scenery, dramatic wartime history and strong village culture.
+Which, when combined, really makes you want to go deeper in to what the province has to offer.

-Oro, or the Northern Province as it is often called, is located to the east of the formidable Owen Stanley mountain range that separates the western and eastern parts of the island of New Guinea.
+Oro, or the Northern Province as it is often called, is located to the east of the Owen Stanley mountain range.
+The formidable barrier that separates the western and eastern parts of the island of New Guinea.

 Or the long way round by sea via Milne Bay.

-Popondetta is the main town but its sole attraction is the only main road in the whole province, which goes to Kokoda and then stops…
+Popondetta is the main town in Oro Province.
+But its sole attraction is the only main road in the whole province, which goes to Kokoda and then stops…

 Many trekkers on the Kokoda Trail use Popondetta as their starting point for their trip because of that road.

-Wanigela is a small coastal village that has a grass air-strip that dates back to WWII when it was used as a forward supply base in the defeat of the Japanese forces at Buna.
+Wanigela is a small coastal village that has a grass air-strip that dates back to WWII.
+Which was used as a forward supply base in the defeat of the Japanese forces at Buna.